LilSpazJoekp/explain-yourself/README.md

 - **Post Exclusion Regex**: Regex pattern to exclude certain posts from the app's actions.
 - **Post Exclusion Type**: The type of content to apply the exclusion regex to.
 Options are 'Title' or 'Body', multiple can be selected.
+- **Ignore Moderators**: If enabled, the app will ignore posts made by moderators.
+Otherwise, the app will process moderator posts like any other user with the addition of a PM sent to the moderator.

 #### Flair Settings